NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 absolutely precise, but analysis and simulation {{AIMD-friendliness}}, as well as over a decade of experience with CUBIC in the public Internet, shows that this approach produces acceptable levels of rate fairness between CUBIC and Reno flows.
+Also, no significant drawbacks of the model have been reported.
+However, It would be beneficial to see continued detailed analysis on it.
 When receiving a new ACK in congestion avoidance (where *cwnd* could be greater than or less than *W<sub>max</sub>*), CUBIC checks whether W<sub>cubic</sub>(*t*) is less than *W<sub>est</sub>*.
 If so, CUBIC is